Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 \subsubsection{Low subcritical overlap: the case of several excursions of roughly equal duration}

 Low overlap may occur in the form of not merely one long excursion of $\rho_n^t$ relative to $\rho_n^0$ but of several such excursions.
 We next offer an argument treating the case of several excursions of roughly equal duration.
 This duration will have scale $2^{-\ell}$ for a dyadic scale parameter $\ell \in \N$ that is supposed to satisfy $2^{-\ell} \gg n^{-1}$, in order to ensure that excursion duration is greater than the microscopic vertical scale.
-The argument to be offered in this {\em long excursions' case} will inspire our rigorous treatment more directly than the preceding analysis of a single excursion and in fact will subsume the latter case.
-(The name `long excursion' may thus seem to be a misnomer, because the argument will treat excursions much shorter than the single excursion already discussed.
-But the names `long' and `short' are convenient monikers for the two cases that drive our analysis.)

-Indeed, untreated will remain a case of {\em short excursions}, though this remaining case, in which a macroscopic fraction of the vertical interval $[0,1]$ is populated by excursions between the two polymers $\rho_n^0$ and $\rho_n^t$ whose durations barely exceed the microscopic scale $n^{-1}$, is significantly more farfetched and will be treated separately.
+Indeed in the actual proof, we will choose a scale $\ell$ of excursions that dominate the low-overlap and hence one can think of the preceding case of one single excursions as simply corresponding to $\ell=O(1).$ (The name `long excursion' may thus seem to be a misnomer, because the argument will treat excursions much shorter than the single excursion already discussed.
+But the names `long' and `short' are convenient monikers for the two cases that drive our analysis with the latter reserved for the case of microscopic excursions of size comparable to $1/n.$) The latter case where a macroscopic fraction of the vertical interval $[0,1]$ is populated by excursions between $\rho_n^0$ and $\rho_n^t$ whose durations barely exceed the microscopic scale $n^{-1}$, will be treated separately.